-The Avogadro constant $N_A$ is a proportionality constant between the quantity amount of substance (with the unit mole) and the quantity number of elementary entities (with the unit one, symbol 1).
+The Avogadro constant $N_A$ is a proportionality constant between the quantity amount of substance (with unit mole) and the quantity for counting entities (with unit one, symbol 1).
 Thus it has the character of a constant of proportionality similar to the Boltzmann constant k.